 A homage to dads

 Mastering Mountains founder and MitoQ ambassador Nick Allen fell in love with mountain climbing at a young age.
-An inspiration to anyone attempting to do what they love in the face of adversity, Nick has overcome significant obstacles on his journey – you can find out more about Nick’s story here.
+An inspiration to anyone attempting to do what they love in the face of adversity, Nick has overcome significant obstacles on his journey.
 What many people might not know about Nick is that his love of climbing stems from the childhood adventures he went on with his dad.
 In this heartful story, Nick pays tribute to his dad – and dads everywhere.

 By Nick Allen, Neurological health advocate and founder of Mastering Mountains